The Cult of the “It-Girl” Product: Why Some Launches Go Viral

 ✦ The Formula Isn’t Just in the Bottle

 Yes, the product has to perform.
-It needs to glide, blur, plump, melt, or de-puff in ways that feel magical.
+It needs to glide, blur, plump, melt, or de-puff in ways that feel extraordinary.

 Plenty of high-performing products sit on the shelves unnoticed.
-What takes it over the edge is how it feels — not just on your skin, but in your identity.
+What takes it over the edge is how it feels in your identity.

 Scarcity Meets Accessibility

 These viral bestsellers walk a tightrope between being desirable and attainable.
-There's often a sense of controlled scarcity — a well-timed “sold out” moment, a waitlist, a soft launch that lets TikTok girls in first.
-But they're not $300 creams behind glass counters.
+There's often a sense of controlled scarcity: a well-timed “sold out” moment, a waitlist, a soft launch.
+But they're not $300 creams that most people can’t afford.
 They’re just within reach.
 You can buy them.
 But you have to earn them.
 Or at least feel like you're in on something.

 The success of brands like Summer Fridays, Kosas, or Rhode hinges on this balancing act.
 They package wellness-coded luxury in clean fonts and pastel hues, wrapped in relatability and low-stakes exclusivity.